-New York Mets and LGBT Network set to welcome thousands to Citi Field
+New York Mets and LGBTQ Network set to welcome thousands to Citi Field

 Pride Night festivities begin at 5:45pm with a “Pride in the Plaza” celebration in Met’s Plaza outside the Jackie Robinson Rotunda.
 The “Broadway Meets Baseball” pregame concert will feature performances by Broadway’s brightest stars from Jersey Boys, Rent, Avenue Q, Rock of Ages and more who will join Billboard artists Emily Perry and Blake G to provide thousands of fans with free entertainment before they enter the ballpark.
 Free rainbow flags will be handed out to all fans in the plaza.

-Thousands of fans will wear commemorative Pride Night shirts with a portion of each ticket sale going to support the LGBT Network’s anti-bullying programs in Long Island and New York City schools.
-The New York tri-state area is home to an estimated 2 million LGBT residents and families who have long felt left out and not safe in major league ballparks and arenas.
+Thousands of fans will wear commemorative Pride Night shirts with a portion of each ticket sale going to support the LGBTQ Network’s anti-bullying programs in Long Island and New York City schools.
+The New York tri-state area is home to an estimated 2 million LGBTQ residents and families who have long felt left out and not safe in major league ballparks and arenas.

 Contact: David Kilmnick, Mobile – 631.513.0903